phasebash/jsdoc3-maven-plugin/README.md

 * tutorialsDirectory (Optional) - File: A file indicating where [jsdoc tutorial](http://usejsdoc.org/about-tutorials.html) resources can be found.
 * templateDirectory (Optional) - File: A file inddicating where [jsdoc templates]() resources can be found.
 * configFile (Optional) - File: A [configuration](http://usejsdoc.org/about-configuring-jsdoc.html#configuration-file) file to be passed to jsdoc for more detailed project configuration.

+## System Properties ##
+* maven.jsdoc.skip - Boolean: A flag to skip JSDoc reporting.
+Utilized by both the Maven Report and Mojo.

 ## Questions, Feedback? ##
 Feel free to submit an issue ticket through github or contact me directly.
 I will help you.